 With it’s interdisciplinary and international staff and student body, the SDAC offers a diverse and productive learning atmosphere.
-To improve the chances of the students even further as well as balance academic differences SDAC offers an additional mentoring program for the Students.
+To improve the chances of the students even further as well as balance academic differences, SDAC offers an additional Mentoring Program for our students.

 What is the Mentoring program?